crky14/currency_converter/README.md

 ## Requirements

-* python 3
-* sqlite3
+* python3

 After cloning github repository all needed python modules can be found in requirments.txt.
 Install them with command `pip3 install -r requirements.txt`

 ## Implementation

-Instead of simple requesting needed exchange rate from API my implementation creates simple relation database.
-Database is created on first execution of application and filled with newest exchange rates from European Central Bank.
-Every exection of CLI application or request on API application checks conditions and update new exchange rates if it is possible.
+Application get exchange rates from European Central Bank by consuming API request created from arguments.
+Rates are used to create demanded exchange to needed currency.

 ## Usage